Who We Are

 The course of higher instruction leading to collegiate degrees occupied four years, and embraced the following courses:

 In 1940, the Natural Science requirements of Biology (formerly Zoology) and Botany became electives.
-Physics was required for all Freshmen who did not elect to take mathematics.
+All Freshmen were required to study Physics if they did not elect to take mathematics.
 Students also had to take Inorganic Chemistry and Organic Chemistry to meet the Natural Science requirement.

 In 1942, all male freshmen were required to take either Biology (4 credit hours) or Mathematics (5 credit hours).
 Biology was an elective course for female freshmen.
 In 1944, a special laboratory deposit was required of students in Biology and Bacteriology.

-The course of study were grouped into six classifications, the first five of which were known as Areas of Concentration, namely:
+The course was grouped into six classifications, the first five of which were known as Areas of Concentration, namely:

-At the close of the sophomore year, or upon the completion of the Basic Academic requirements throughout the year, students had to elect a field of concentration from the five major areas of studies.
+At the close of the sophomore year, or upon completing the Basic Academic requirements throughout the year, students had to elect a field of concentration from the five major areas of studies.
 Students who fulfilled all the requirements of the Area of Mathematics and Science were eligible for the Bachelor of Science degree.
-In order to meet the requirements for the Bachelor's degree, a student had to complete with at least an average of C and a minimum of 30 semester hours in the chosen area of concentration.
+To meet the requirements for the Bachelor’s degree, a student had to complete with at least an average of C and a minimum of 30 semester hours in the chosen area of concentration.

 The courses in the Area of Mathematics and Science were as follows: